udeyrishi/Logic/Readme.md

 | 1 | 0 | 1
 | 1 | 1 | 1
 ```

+Note that after applying the conditions, you could be left with a constant value Boolean function.
+The output in that case will be `0` or `1`, as was shown in the introductary section above.

 You can use the `:` token in a `let` command or in a `print` command.
 You can use it exactly once towards the end of the function definition.